 Gloria al Padre (Glory Be)

-The Glory Be is a short prayer often used as a doxology, a short hymn of praise.
+Gloria al Padre, known as Glory Be in Italian, is a short prayer often used as a doxology, a short hymn of praise.
 The prayer glorifies the Holy Trinity and is recited during mass and other Catholic ceremonies.

 Gloria al Padre,

 Glory be to the Father,

 and to the Son and the Holy Spirit,